arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 ---

 ### Method 12: Payroll Calculator
 This method executes the mathematical processing of employee earnings.
-It connects the attendance records with all the previous math methods (i.e. the calculators for SSS, PhilHealth, Pag-IBIG, and Tax).
+It connects the attendance records with all the previous math methods (i.e., the calculators for SSS, PhilHealth, Pag-IBIG, and Tax).
 	• Period covered: Automatically scans attendance to find the earliest year for the employee and computes year-by-year, month-by-month up to the current year.
 	• Output printed only for months with attendance records.
 	• Deductions are taken from the 2nd cutoff only.